Get exclusive premium content! Sign up for a membership now!

 Aesthetics

-Though the rifle’s black synthetic stock is a little underwhelming, its over-molded grip panels and trim lines make up for aesthetics.
+Though the rifle’s black synthetic stock is a little underwhelming, its over-moulded grip panels and trim lines make up for aesthetics.
 Additionally, the sling mounting QD flush cups at the forend and the buttstock are a smart add-on to the rifle.

 The Browning Bar’s trigger has a shotgun-like feel that breaks at three and a half pounds.
 What’s more, you can remove it from the rifle during cleaning by shifting the three pins along its aluminum receiver.